-Once you open an endpoint, you need to bind a protocol address to the endpoint.
+Once you open an endpoint, you need to bind a protocol address to the endpoint by using the t bind function.
 By binding the address, you activate the endpoint.
 In connection mode, you also direct the transport provider to begin accepting connection indications or servicing connection requests on the transport endpoint.
-To determine if the transport provider has accepted a connection indication, you can issue the t_listen function.
+To determine if the transport provider has accepted a connection indication, you can issue the t listen function.
 In connectionless mode, once you bind the address, you can send or receive data units through the transport endpoint.